ZachSaucier/sveltekit-blog/src/lib/posts/2025/being-recruited.md

   - companies
 ---

 I'm always open to getting messages from companies.
 I like hearing about companies that I haven't heard of and learning more about ones I have heard of.
-But the vast majority of recruiting messages are not good, especially for senior+ candidates.
+But the vast majority of recruiting messages are not good, especially for staff+ candidates.

 <span class="excerpt_marker"></span>